edouarde1/310-Group-Project/README.md

 ### gui.py

+### BotGUI(tk.Tk)
+The class which handles window switching and displays the alternate screens

 #### HomeScreen (class)
 The main title screen that shows when loading the application.

 #### ChatSreen (class)
 The class that manages the chatscreen.

-#### retrieve_user_message
+##### retrieve_user_message(inputField)
-gets user input, spellcheck it and then generates a response from the bot module
+gets user input, and then passes the input to the bot for processing.
+Recieves the updated bot response, and updates the GUI with the new response.

 Parameters:
 - inputField: a string which determins what field to be inputed

 #### show_help_popup
-Just passes a string along to the responseLablel in
+Just passes a string along to the responseLablel in order to display the basic welcome prompt

 ### data_load.py
-For manageing data and searching
+For managing data and searching

 #### data_load
 Loads text from a file.